achristen/Gridded-Turbulent-Source-Area/README.md

 ### Batch processing

-One can write a batch file or use scripting to call the line with different arguments to process large datasets.
+You can write a batch file or use scripting to call the same line with different arguments to process large datasets and automatically change the filenames of the output.

 ### Potential errors